 One of the hardest things about being a modern parent is the constant demand on your time from all directions: sports, extracurricular activities, volunteer responsibilities, church, family.
 Not to mention, that we want to get out and have some family fun.
 These are reading opportunities that can be seized while out.

-2. Library Activities.
-Whether it’s a family story time, activities or homework help.
-If you have a library night, chances are good that your kids have accomplished at least 20 minutes reading while there.
+Whether it’s a family story time, activities or homework help, if you have a library night, chances are good that your kids have accomplished at least 20 minutes reading while there.
 Count it!

-4. Book Clubs.
 Book Clubs are an extroverted way to make reading fun and hold kids accountable for completing a book.
-If you don’t want to start or commit to joining a book club with your kids, the Red Balloon offers a variety of book clubs throughout the year.
-They, and the other children’s bookstores in town, also offer author events and story times that can get your kids excited about reading.
+If you don’t want to start or commit to joining a book club with your kids, local children’s bookstores often offer a variety of book clubs throughout the year that are easy to join at your own commitment level.
+Go to all the meetings or just a few.
+These stores also offer author events and story times that can get your kids excited about reading.

-5. Museum Plaques.
 You can find ways to read almost any place you go for family fun.
-If you are out at a museum or the zoo, encourage your children to read the information on the plaques next to the artwork or cages.
+If you are out at a museum or the zoo, encourage your children to read the information on the plaques next to the exhibits.
 Out on a hike?
 Stop to read the historic markers.
-It might take awhile to add up to 20 minutes, but its a fun way to learn about new things while getting out.
+It might take time to add up to 20 minutes, but its a fun way to learn about new things while getting out.
 Perhaps you can make it easier by bringing a book about whatever you are visiting, like a museum handbook.

-7. Classes/Services.
 I have a personal rule that religious ed nights count as 20 minutes reading.
 These classes take up our whole evening, so any other homework is out on those nights, but there really is plenty of reading happening during class.
-Likewise, Sunday services count.
+Likewise, Sunday Services count.
 We read several Bible readings and prayers and we sing songs out of books.

 This portion of the list could go on.
 The point is that, if being out cuts into your reading time, look for ways to incorporate reading into your outing: Have you children read restaurant menus out loud, read the program with them at a theatre, sporting events or weddings.
 You can even have them manage the grocery list while you shop.